VaderVortex/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 1b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ## AIM
+To write a python program to perform sliding window protocol

 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user